kellysmith1008/Refresh/HCD.md

 # Human-Centered Design Training
 Welcome to the Human-Centered Design training.
 In this module, we'll define human-centered design (HCD), outline the standards we strive to meet, and explain what it means to us here at CivicActions.
-This training is key to raising awareness across the company.
-This training provides the context for us to understand and embrace this initiative.
+This training is key to raising awareness across the company and provides the context for us to understand and embrace this initiative.

 ## Overview
 <img width="602" height="316" alt="agenda" src="https://github.com/user-attachments/assets/71b8504f-a818-4deb-b716-ca6ce25fcb06" />

 Let's take a look at the topics we'll cover in this training.
 We'll talk about what Human-Centered Design (HCD) is, the standards that can ground us, and what each of us can do to continuously put real people at the center of our delivery.
-We'll close by highlighting our Design Amplifier Award and sharing how you can nominate someone for it.
+We'll close by highlighting our Design Amplifier Award and we'll share how you can nominate someone for it.
 Let's get started!

 ## What Is Design?
 <img width="572" height="263" alt="three groupings of design include methodologies, specialities, and artifacts" src="https://github.com/user-attachments/assets/a137d451-0d4b-4c12-81bf-7175a83c9bfe" />